xphong/xphong-hugo/content/blog/2018-09-22-wordpress-to-hugo-migration-and-hosting-with-netlify-or-github-pages.md

 ---
 layout: post
-title: Portfolio WordPress to Hugo (Static Site) Migration
+title: Why Migrate from WordPress to a Static Site Generator
 date: 2018-09-22T13:02:47.806Z
 ---
-Having a personal website with a portfolio and blog is extremely beneficial because it is a good way to showcase and also explain your work.
-Most people like seeing graphics and pictures, therefore having a visually appealing website would put you ahead of the curve.
-In addition, having a portfolio/blog can put you ahead of many other candidates when looking for a job.
+![Migration](/img/uploads/barth-bailey-534083-unsplash.jpg)

 The initial choice for WordPress was because of the content management system (CMS) and ease of use.
 WordPress also powers more than [31% of the web](https://wordpress.org/about/features/).

-![Migration](/img/uploads/barth-bailey-534083-unsplash.jpg)

-# Why Migrate?

 The key reasons to migrate from WordPress to a static site generator like Hugo are **cost savings and speed.** Other reasons include security, less complex customizations, and scalability/maintainability.